homearanya/alistair-psychologist/README.md

 The site has a headless CMS, in particular [Netlify CMS](https://www.netlifycms.org/).
 For this, I followed the docs on Gatsby's site: [Sourcing from Netlify CMS](https://www.gatsbyjs.org/docs/sourcing-from-netlify-cms/#sourcing-from-netlify-cms).

 The site is hosted for free in [Netlify](https://www.netlify.com/).
-Kudos to these guys.
+Kudos to these guys